isomerpages/nlb-biblioasia/_jul-to-sep-2022/Negotiating Boundaries: Japanese and Chinese Photo Studios in Prewar Singapore.md

 <div style="background-color: white;">Daguerre Studio on Middle Road is partially obscured by a truck.
 The photo was taken by visiting American photojournalist Harrison Forman in around 1941, before the onset of World War II in Singapore. <i>From the American Geographical Society Library, University of Wisconsin-Milwaukee Libraries.</i>
 </div>

-In the 19th century, British and European firms such as Sachtler & Co. and G.R.
-Lambert & Co. dominated the photography business in Singapore and Malaya.
+In the 19th century, British and European firms such as Sachtler &amp; Co. and G.R.
+Lambert &amp; Co. dominated the photography business in Singapore and Malaya.
 But by the onset of the 20th century, Chinese and Japanese practitioners had made their presence felt in the trade.
 At the time, there were visible and invisible lines segregating the colonial society according to social class, race, ethnicity and dialect group.
 These dividing lines, in turn, affected those who worked in the photographic trade or patronised the photo studios, requiring them to negotiate these boundaries according to evolving situations.

 #### **Mapping Japanese Studios**